geteduroam/documentation/content/idp/cat.md

 3. Create a new profile using the button on the bottom
 4. In the redirect field, write the URL to your geteduroam instance, followed by #letswifi For example: `https://eduroam.no/#letswifi`

+After this, it will take a while for the discovery database to update.
+This can take up to 24 hours.

 #### Creating a hybrid profile in CAT